Reduce the harmful effects of arsenic in water

-Adsorption media operate most effectively between pH 5.5 and 8.5.
+Adsorption media in arsenic water filtering systems operate most effectively between pH 5.5 and 8.5.
 At elevated pH, silica becomes a more aggressive interfering species.
 Do not use organic acids (such as citric or acetic acid) to adjust the pH ahead of the media.

 Levels above 20 mg/L begin to interfere with arsenic adsorption on the media when combined with a pH above 7.5.

 Levels above 0.150 mg/L as PO4 or levels above 0.05 mg/L as P will reduce media life for arsenic adsorption.